minio/mnm/README.md

 # Mnm (Minio Minimal)

+> This project is a work in progress.

 Minio Minimal provides a simple GET/PUT API to provide aggregated view of Minio instances.

 ## Running mnm